ldgabbay/jwplayer/fl5/doc/publishers/options.rst

 .. note::

    Technically, any playlist item property is also available as an option.
-In practice though, the properties *author*, *date*, *description*,tags* and *title* are not used anywhere if a single media file is loaded.
+In practice though, the properties *author*, *date*, *description*, *link*, *tags* and *title* are not used anywhere if a single media file is loaded.